pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - You can't __push__ to the remote repository if you're not online
 - However you can still __commit__ to your local repository __without pushing to the remote repository__
-- This means that if you aren't online you can do you work and keep __committing__ locally
+- This means that if you aren't online you can do your work and keep __committing__ locally
 - Then when you connect to the internet again you can __Push to origin__ in GitHub Desktop to synchronise all that work to GitHub

 ---